cnfuture123/Fraud-Wall/README.md

 # Data Source
 The data set is available at Kaggle - https://www.kaggle.com/ntnu-testimon/paysim1.
-Actually the data set is a synthetic dataset generated using the simulator called PaySim.
+Actually the dataset is a synthetic dataset generated using the simulator called PaySim.
 PaySim simulates mobile money transactions based on a sample of real transactions extracted from one month of financial logs from a mobile money service implemented in an African country.
-In the data set, it contains 11 columns :step, type, amount, nameOrig, oldbalanceOrg, newbalanceOrig, nameDest, oldbalanceDest, newbalanceDest, isFlaggedFraud, isFraud.
-Please refer detail description available at Kaggle.
+In the dataset, it contains 11 columns :step, type, amount, nameOrig, oldbalanceOrg, newbalanceOrig, nameDest, oldbalanceDest, newbalanceDest, isFlaggedFraud, isFraud.
+Please refer detail data description available at Kaggle.

 # Components
-Model
+Fraud Wall contains 3 components: Model,